 The equinoxes provide a similar sight in Chicago.
 Dubbed “Chicagohenge,” twice a year, the sun lines up directly with Chicago’s streets and beams down the heart of the city, splashing through Chicago’s artificial valleys.

-This year, Chicagohenge is best experienced on the official first days of spring and fall, which are Tuesday, March 19th, and Sunday, September 22nd.
+This year, Chicagohenge is best experienced on the official first days of spring and fall: Thursday, March 20th, and September 22nd.

 Remind me what an equinox is again?

-The reason we have seasons is that the Earth is tilted toward the sun.
+We have seasons because the Earth is tilted toward the sun.
 An equinox happens twice a year when the sun is positioned directly above the equator, making day and night approximately equal in length.
 In Latin, equinox means “equal night.”

 It is also the time of the year in which the Northern and Southern Hemispheres are distributed equal amounts of light.